 Thanks to today’s diagramming software, hotels and venues can easily create templates for meeting and event spaces, updating those templates according to the specific nuances of a potential event for each client.
 This allows properties to easily create a variety of different layout options on the fly, communicating potential upsells in a more visual manner.

-With the Social Tables Event Services Solution, venues can even take the 2D diagrams they create using simple drag and drop technology and turn them into immersive 3D diagrams that put the client in the heart of their own events.
+With the Social Tables Event Management Solution, venues can even take the 2D diagrams they create using simple drag and drop technology and turn them into immersive 3D diagrams that put the client in the heart of their own events.

 The Watergate Hotel Booked 17,000 Square Feet During a Renovation